-Mobile Manufactured Home Park: This category defines existing mobile manufactured home parks.
-(Note: Change land use category of Future Land Use Plan Map to match.)
+Manufactured Home Park: This category defines existing manufactured home parks.

 Office

 The Office land use category designates office development which can be located as standalone structures or in office parks or centers.
 Major Office land use designations are located in eight areas of the unincorporated county: